 Program Details

-In Carleton’s Bachelor of Economics (BEcon), you will study the operation of market-based economies, examining the causes of economic growth, inflation, unemployment and international trade.
+In Carleton’s Bachelor of Economics (BEcon), you will study decision-making, market design, and policies governing business processes and financial flows, as well as the operation of market-based economies, examining the causes of economic growth, wealth inequality, inflation, unemployment, international trade and many others.

 Tailor Your Degree